Vigil To Be Held For Fallen 26-Year-Old Firefighter From Hudson Valley

 A vigil for Putnam County resident William "Billy" May of Brewster, who died on Friday, March 29, in Danbury at the age of 26, will be held on Monday, Aug.
-12, from 6:30 p.m. to 8 p.m. at the field at Grace Life Community Church at 520 NY-312.
+12, from 6:30 p.m. to 8 p.m. at the field at Grace Life Community Church at 520 Route 312 in Brewster.

 The memorial will be public and will be a way for community members to remember him during the week of what would have been his 27th birthday, according to his girlfriend, Amanda Ingles.